coderefinery/testing/_episodes/02-concepts.md

 ## Continuous integration

+- **Continuous integration** is basically when you automatically test every single commit or merge automatically
 - Test each commit (push) on every branch
 - Test merges before they are accepted
 - Makes it possible for the mainline maintainer to see whether a modification